 To provide flexibility, school divisions may use the state and local funds for instructional technology resource teachers to employ a data coordinator position, an instructional technology resource teacher position, or a data coordinator/instructional resource teacher blended position.
 The data coordinator position is intended to serve as a resource to principals and classroom teachers in the area of data analysis and interpretation for instructional and school improvement purposes, as well as for overall data management and administration of state assessments.
 School divisions using these funds in this manner shall employ only instructional personnel licensed by the Board of Education.

+K. Local school boards shall employ one full-time equivalent school counselor position per 250 students in grades kindergarten through 12.

 K. Local school boards may employ additional positions that exceed these minimal staffing requirements.
 These additional positions may include, but are not limited to, those funded through the state's incentive and categorical programs as set forth in the appropriation act.